It's time to raise your glass to camping season.

-We gathered a list of some of our favorite springtime hikes to get you warmed up.
+We gathered a list of some of our favorite hikes to get you warmed up for the season ahead.
 And as a bonus, each hike is near a recommended brew in case you get thirsty.

 Royal Arch Trail, Boulder, CO